 Hostas are beautiful, strong perennial plants that are available in a variety of sizes, heights and colors making these a wonderful addition for any home garden.
-Perennial plants are known to return year after year naturally with the right care.
 A good trick to maintaining a healthy garden is the addition of eggshells to the soil.
-But are eggshells good for Hostas?

-Eggshells are good additions to any plant, but especially for Hostas.
-They act as a natural fertilizer, pest control, and provide nutrients to the Hosta plant among other things.
+QUICK ANSWER: Eggshells are good additions to any plant, but especially for hostas.
+They act as a natural fertilizer, pest control, and provide nutrients to the hosta plant among other things.

 What Do Eggshells Do For Soil?